Teresa of Ávila: Holy relics

+On August 28, 2024, it was made the canonical recognition of Teresa's body.
+The postulator general of the Order of Discalced Carmelites, Father Marco Chiesa, announced that those present at the scene were able to see that "it is in the same condition as when it was last opened in 1914."

+When the body was publicly exposed in May 2025, netizens questioned the incorrupted state of the corpse, given its apparent condition.

 Canonization

 In 1622, forty years after her death, she was canonized by Pope Gregory XV.
 The Cortes exalted her to patroness of Spain in 1627.
 The University of Salamanca had granted her the title Doctor ecclesiae (Latin for "Doctor of the Church") with a diploma in her lifetime, but that title is distinct from the papal honour of Doctor of the Church, which is always conferred posthumously.
 The latter was finally bestowed upon her by Pope Paul VI on 27 September 1970, along with Catherine of Siena, making them the first women to be awarded the distinction.
-Teresa is revered as the Doctor of Prayer.
+Teresa is revered as Doctor orationis ("Doctor of Prayer").
 The mysticism in her works exerted a formative influence upon many theologians of the following centuries, such as Francis of Sales, Fénelon, and the Port-Royalists.
 In 1670, her coffin was plated in silver.

 Teresa of Avila is honored in the Church of England and in the Episcopal Church on 15 October.